Philo Vance: Cast of characters

-Most of the adventures have at their beginning a "Characters of the Book," much as in Shakespeare's plays.
+Most of the adventures begin with a list of the characters that will appear, not unlike a stage play.

 Vance, Van Dine, John F.-X Markham, Ernest Heath, Dr. Emanuel Doremus, and Currie all appear in 11 of the 12 stories; the last, The Winter Murder Case, includes only Vance, Van Dine, and a brief appearance of Markham at the very beginning.